SoftBank-backed used-car startup Kavak becomes first Mexican unicorn

 Kavak entered Argentina in August through its merger with used-car platform Checkars.

-After building the business gradually in Mexico, Garcia said he aims to scale up faster in Brazil, Latin America's biggest economy, with plans to hire 500 people within a year.
-Kavak employs some 800 people in Mexico and Argentina, a workforce that Garcia says will nearly double next year.
+Garcia said he plans to hire 500 people within a year in Brazil, Latin America's largest economy, adding to 800 current employees.

-Despite the hit of the coronavirus crisis, Garcia said traffic has recovered to pre-pandemic levels as shoppers become more comfortable with e-commerce and seek alternatives to public transportation.
+He expects Kavak to turn a profit in the next couple of years, and will consider going public within three years, he said.

-He expects Kavak to turn a profit in the next couple of years, and going public is in his sights, too.
+Despite the hit of the coronavirus crisis, Garcia said traffic has recovered to pre-pandemic levels as shoppers seek alternatives to public transportation.

-"A route to do an IPO is in our plans... probably in the next two to three years we'd think about doing that," he said.
+Nicolas Berman, a partner in Argentina's Kaszek Ventures, one of Kavak's largest shareholders, said investors were eyeing the long game in the used car industry, which represents $160 billion between Mexico and Brazil.

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))